MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-personalization-user.md

 As for other personalisation, the changes you make to column width are stored on your account and follow you no matter which device you sign into.

-## <a name="start-personalizing-by-using-the-personalization-mode"></a>Start personalising by using the personalisation mode
+## Start personalising by using the personalisation mode

 1. Open any page that you want to personalise.
 1. In the upper-right corner, select the ![Settings.](media/ui-experience/settings_icon_small.png "Settings icon for role centre") icon, and then choose the **Personalise** action.